-A quarterly summary of the information to document the compliance status with Conditions D.2.2(a) and D.2.2(d) shall be submitted using the reporting forms located at the end of this permit, or their equivalent, not later than thirty (30) days after the end of the quarter being reported.
+A quarterly summary of the information to document the compliance status with Condition D.3.1(j) and D.3.1(o) shall be submitted not later than thirty (30) days after the end of the quarter being reported.
 Section C - General Reporting contains the Permittee's obligation with regard to the reporting required by this condition.
+The reports submitted by the Permittee do require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(34).